Dask (software): Delayed

 Dask delayed is an interface used to parallelize generic Python code that does not fit into high level collections like Dask Array or Dask DataFrame.
-Python functions decorated with Dask delayed adopt lazy evaluation strategy by deferring execution and generating a task graph with the function and its arguments.
+Python functions decorated with Dask delayed adopt a lazy evaluation strategy by deferring execution and generating a task graph with the function and its arguments.
 The Python function will only execute when .compute is invoked.
 Dask delayed can be used as a function dask.delayed or as a decorator @dask.delayed.

 Futures

 Dask Futures, an immediate (non-lazy) alternative to Dask delayed, provides a real-time task framework that extends Python’s concurrent.futures interface, which provides a high-level interface for asynchronous execution of callables.

 It is common to combine high and low-level interfaces.
 For example, users can run Dask array/bag/dataframe to load and pre-process data, then switch to Dask delayed for a custom algorithm that is specific to their domain, then switch back to Dask array/dataframe to clean up and store results.